zzskyy0301/MOT-bird-view/Meeting Presentations/Meeting One.md

 # motivation
 ## Trajectory Pred

-  - 演讲稿: First of all, Predicting future trajectories of surronding vehicles is a crucial task for AV.In order to safely and efficiently navigate through complex traffic comprised by human drivers, an autonomous vehicle needs to have plan its path based on prediction of movement of other vehicles.
+  - 演讲稿: First of all, In order to safely and efficiently navigate through complex traffic comprised by human drivers, an autonomous vehicle needs to have plan its path based on prediction of movement of other vehicles.
 For instance, in the figure below, the blue vehicle is trying to do a left turn while the yellow vehicle intend to drive strightly.
-A crash would occur is the blue veh plans its path without knowing the intention of the yellow vehicle.
+A crash would occur is the blue veh plans its path without knowing the intention of the yellow vehicle. therefore,Predicting future trajectories of surronding vehicles is a crucial task for AV.
   - 备用：In order to safely and efficiently navigate through complex traffic comprised by human drivers, an autonomous vehicle needs to have the ability to take initiative, such as deciding when to change lanes, overtake another vehicle, or slowing down to allow other vehicles to merge.
 This requires the autonomous vehicle to have some ability to reason about the future motion of surrounding vehicles.
   -  existing tactical path planning algorithms[17, 22, 24] depend on reliable estimation of future trajectories of surrounding vehicles
   -  predict how this situation will evolve in the future()